Skip advert

 The suspension stays comfortable and composed in most situations, although we did find the ride slightly too firm and bouncy on the ST-Line X version with its sporty suspension and larger alloy wheels.
 Smaller wheels go towards making the Kuga more refined.

 A significant move forward for the Kuga is the adoption of mild-, full- and plug-in hybrid power, which help improve fuel consumption and reduce CO2 emissions.
-The mild-hybrid tech recoups power during braking and stores it in a small battery, where it’s then used to power an electric motor that assists when accelerating to reduce the demand on the engine and maximise efficiency when on the move.
-The full-hybrid operates in the same way, but includes a larger battery that can store more power, and a stronger electric motor that can move the Kuga under electric power alone for short distances at low-speeds, improving fuel economy further.
+The mild-hybrid tech recoups power during braking and stores it in a small battery, which is then used to power an electric motor that assists when accelerating to reduce the demand on the engine and maximise efficiency when on the move.
+The full-hybrid operates similarly but includes a larger battery that can store more power, and a stronger electric motor that can move the Kuga under electric power alone for short distances at low speeds, improving fuel economy further.

 However, the Kuga plug-in hybrid model is where you’ll find major savings in fuel consumption and less CO2 emitted from the tailpipe.
 It’s most effective when engaged in pure-EV mode, because the 2.5-litre petrol engine can be a little loud when it chips in.
 This isn’t helped by the CVT gearbox, which is typically noisy when accelerating hard – in fact, we’d prefer a regular automatic transmission to smooth things along.